 Typical phishing scammers pose as reputable companies to fraudulently obtain your personal information.
 In this case, the BBB is now seeing emails being sent from a fake 'Chase Bank,' one of the companies whose data was compromised.
 Following suit, the email warns that ‘your account’ will be deactivated or deleted if you do not update your profile immediately.
 The email instructs you to update your account by clicking on the link provided.

-“These hackers are looking for you to respond with vital information that can ultimately lead to identity theft,” said Don MacKinnon, President and CEO of the Better Business Bureaus serving the Maritime Provinces.
+“These hackers are looking for you to respond with vital information that can ultimately lead to identity theft,” said Stephen A. Cox, President and CEO of the Council of Better Business Bureaus.
 “Consumers need to know the red flags in order to keep their identity protected.”

 BBB advises consumers that there could be other phishing emails shooting through cyberspace and to do the following if they suspect they have fallen victim to a phishing scam.